danielallhoff/chatgpt-useful-prompts/README.md

 ## Limits and risks
 - The result of a LLM can be wrong.
 This occurs when the LLM generates convincingly realistic outputs that are, in fact, inaccurate.
 - The LLM can have prompt size limitations.
 As a prompt engineer you require to filter the information.
+Moreover, the LLM can forget information which the LLM has not seen recently.

 ## Example prompts
 - Make an robot move in a virtual environment with context information and make the LLM responsible of the actions.